connervieira/Assassin/CONFIGURATION.md

             - `camera3` indicates a high priority alert.
         - The `alarm` sound plays during a heightened alarm state.
             - This sound is reserved for times in which immediate action is required.
-            - Normal alert noises will play before this, and this sound will only be played if the other alerts aren't aknowledged and resolved.
+            - Normal alert noises will play before this, and this sound will only be played if the other alerts aren't acknowledged and resolved.
         - The `alpr` sound plays during an ALPR camera alert.
         - The `drone` sound is played during an autonomous wireless threat alert.
         - The `adsb` sound is played during an aircraft alert.